 Soleseife or brine soap is becoming a popular product in the bath department, but many shoppers are confused as to what it is.
 This German soap has all the benefits of a dip in the ocean.
-It's a great exfoliant and draws toxins out of the body.
+It's a great exfoliant.
 What many buyers don't realize is that Brine soap and salt bars are two different products!

 Difference Between Brine Soap and Salt Bars